IngwiePhoenix/drag0n/readme.md

 __UPDATE__: Now we run on [@sihorton](http://github.com/sihorton)'s [Deskshell](http://github.com/sihorton/appjs-deskshell).
 It is the evolution of AppJS and defines the new standart in drag0n.
 I currently had to exclude the shell functionality in the terminal, but it'll return soon :)

-## A build environment within an app?

-Yup!
-Absolutely!
-If we have a package that comes as source code, or if you are compiling from source, you can just go ahead and use these tools.
-That said, you do not need to stick to Apple.
-Ok, we don't have some certain programs, but in the most cases you don't even need them. :)

-We will soon include the following set of build tools.
-Please note, all the current releases are "Debug releases".
-The offical release will have these stripped, but can be added by just installing a package to do that.
-Users will be granted the option of downloading a full (Debug+Release) bundle or just a Release bundle.
-The debug bundle adds additional tools and some re-written components.

-Build tools that will be included:

-- Ninja
-- Clang
-- GCC
-- G++
-- Make

-That basically makes up everything you need for building.

 ## You use Spyc, why not the actual module?